You are an Evangelical Christian.

 You put your faith and trust in Jesus Christ.

-You’ve been baptized and you are a member in good standing of a Christian church.
+You’ve been baptized by immersion, and you are a member in good standing of a Bible-believing, Bible-preaching church.

 For years, everything was fine between you and God.

 But now, suddenly, you have questions and doubts.

 Maybe something happened in your life to cause you to question your faith.

 Maybe you’re having trouble accepting some of the teachings of the Bible.